summa-dev/halo2-experiments/README.md

 - [x] Verifies that the leaf used inside the circuit is equal to the `leaf` passed as (public) value to the instance column
 - [x] Add 2 public inputs to merkle_v1

-# Experiment 9 - LessEq Chip with Dynamic Lookup Table
+# Experiment 9 - LessEq Chip with Dynamic Lookup Table V1

-- Do I need to enable equality?
-- Assign table values to an advice column
+TO DO:
-- Make it generic for Field F.
+- [x] Make it generic for Field F